alighasemi889/shopping/README.md

 ## Acknowledgments

-- Special thanks to [Name/Resource] for helping with the project.
+- Special thanks to the **Supabase Documentation** and community for their helpful resources.
-- Inspiration: [Resource or website that inspired the project]
+-Appreciation to the Swiper.js library for powering the product slider functionality.
+- ## Team Members

+This project was developed by:

+- **Ali Ghasemi** – Frontend Developer & Project Lead
+- **Mahdi hashemi** – Frontend developer
+-**Pezhman Zare** – Supabase Integration & Data Modeling **MOhsen mohammadi** – Frontend developer